PhoenixTales/phoenix-docs/world/freecamp.md

 * In the Free Camp there are the least rascist opinions about the orcs and they're in good relationship with many half-orcs, that almost anyone else hates.
 * According to Guilds V1 they host the headquarter of the Secret Thieves Guild (Mst), that the four friends and a few others belong to.
 * It is the Camp that the protagonist in the Gothic Novel *Sleeper's Ban* joins first as a guard and keeps returning to and cooperating with and having friends in, such as Tito Tunnelspürer, inspite of soon joining the Organisation of the New Camp.
 * It was originally meant to be a camp that the player could join too, even if only as a *Scraper* and later a *Ranger* too (an additional thieves guild besides the Organisation and the Shadows), an additional bodyguard guild was soon given up.
+* No other camp suffered as much from the cuts than the Free Camp and had so many NPCs that were removed, since there was no time left to include them and the Free Mine itself more into the story as it was meant to.
+19 (!)
+NPCs with individual names have been removed in the time between v0.94k and v1.06.
+Even v1.01 still contained at least 12 of them.

 ## Guilds of the Free Camp

 The Free Camp is a special case in that all of its members belong to the so called *Scraper's Union*.
 The Union consists primarily of *Scrapers*, but also of *Rangers* and *Bodyguards*.
 * *Scrapers* also call themselves *Free Diggers*, in opposition to the Diggers of the Old Camp, which they describe as "Slave Diggers".
-Scrapers are the leaders of the camp (again opposed to the Old Camp, where the diggers are the lowest of all groups).
+It is also a scraper who (inofficially) leads the camp (again opposed to the Old Camp, where the diggers are the lowest of all groups).
 * *Rangers*, also described as *Free Thieves*, "provide" material for the Camp; they teach the diggers to set traps, to defend themselves from the monsters in the mine; they also work as hunters at the surface to provide the camp with food (see [here a concept for them by Mike](https://images.gothicarchive.org/conceptart/mikehoge/npcs/signal-2021-02-14-120600_Fallensteller-Src.jpeg).
 The Rangers have been discarded in an early phase of development, but were still part of v0.56c; some former Rangers have then apparently been turned into Orgas later (such as Gjan, a protagonist in the Screenshot Story).
 * *Bodyguards* are just independent guards working for the Free Camp, they protect the diggers primarily against the Mafia and their thugs when the Scrapers make deals at the exchange place.
 They also explore new cave systems in order to make sure that they're safe; they have been discarded very early on, most likely because it seemed unnecessary and confusing to have additional bodyguards, since the idea was that they are protected by templars and a few New Camp guards instead due to their alliance.

+## NPCs of the Free Camp

+Character Descriptions by Mike:

+"The Scrapers Union"
+*20 People:*

+* 1x **The Mine Inspector** ["Mineninspektor"]: former warden, who had always stood up for the prisoners; he stayed here voluntarily and has earned great respect; primary target of the shadows & Archbarons (level 6); bosom friend of "Chief", who warns him of assassinations; hires the player as bodyguard or as "rescuer" of Sniffer.
+* 1x **The Ore Sniffer**: Second Man in the Scrapers Union; seems to literally smell ore veins; disappears again and again for a few days in the mines and then specifies [a] new drilling direction; knows ALL the secret passages & hiding places of the mines and orc caves (level 5)
+* 1x **The Builder** ["Baumeister"]: secures new & old tunnels with support structures; repairs tools & weapons in the Free Camp; friend of "Cave-Scare" ["Höhlenschreck; a ranger] -> Cooperation (level 5)
+* 2x **Sorters** ["Sortierer"]: experienced scrapers who sort the precious ore lumps from the chopped rock (level 4)
+* 10x **Scrapers** ["Schürfer"]: Workhorses; Chopping & Shoveling (level 3)
+* 5x **Carriers** ["Träger"]: Carry ore from A to B; Errand boys and girls for everything (1)

+The idea of the leader of the Scrapers being a former warden has at least partially been preserved, in that in the release version the leader seems to be "Okyl"; while Okyl according to the Screenshot Story was a former guard in the Old Camp; but here he was a guard under the baron's rule, after the creation of the barrier, and he stayed there for a long time (almost until the conviction of the player).
+Only later joining the New Camp as an organiser, liberating Gjan, together with Lares, from the bandits (Quentin's guys), and later apparently taking responsibility in the Free Camp.
+The original idea was different, here it was about a warden at the time before the creation of the barrier who decided to stay in the prison inspite of *knowing* about the plan to create the barrier.
+{: .subtext }

+---

+"The Rangers"
+*ca. 20 People:*

+* 1x **Chief**: Chief ranger/trapper; member of the "masters" [secret thieves guild]; often wanders around the forest for some leader (level 6); warns his bosom friend "Mine Inspector" about assassinations.
+* 1x **Hawkeye** ["Falkenauge"]: Best archer in the whole prison; right hand of the "Chief"; weapons instructor (level 5)
+* 1x **Cave-Scare** ["Höhlenschreck"]: extremely experienced underground trap setter; instructor in traps & cave tactics (level 5)
+* 1x **the Trapper** ["Trapper"]: uses trapping to procure food (level 4)
+* 2x **Hunters**: also procure food (level 3)
+* 4x **Miners**: constantly on duty to protect their Scrapers through traps from orcs & monsters (level 3)
+* 10x **Runners**: All-purpose people with modest bow/trap skills

+---

+Scrapers in 'Sleeper's Ban':
+* Tito "Tunnelspürer"
+* Pieto "Erzfinder"
+* Jan "Erznase"
+* Laars
+* Schondar
+* Zuhl
+* Vlukk
+* Ischka
+* Rigupp[?]
+* Jojo
+* Schlangengräber
+* Alfie Einhand (Fll?)
+* Lurik (Fll?)

+---

+Gothic v0.94k:
+* Aiko
+* Gjan
+* Lej
+* Senyan
+* Garbar
+* Mihai
+* Gornios
+* Arto
+* Threp
+* Caer
+* Kilan
+* Herek
+* Weeze
+* Dagger
+* Swiney
+* Oldman
+* Renyu
+* Cyrl
+* Carris
+* Ragna
+* Azzo

 ## What others say about the Free Camp